dtyutyunik/NYC-Sports/README.md

 ![WireFrames](wireframe.jpg)

 ## MVP
-* Lets a user create a profile with name and profile pic and list
+* Lets a user create a profile with name and profile pic and to write their favorite sport
 * Have user register
-* Lets user comment once and rate a sport place location
+* Add mapbox to show location in a map
-* render all sports and let user filter based on sports and further order based on zip code
+* render all sports and let user enter address to show distance from the address based on sports
 * Lets user add a spot to their favorite list

 ## Post MVP
-Add mapbox to show location in a map

 Let users see others user who have same interest in sport
+* Lets user comment once and rate a sport place location
+* To order sports by new zip further order based on zip code